MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/audio-conferencing-in-office-365/start-an-audio-conference-over-the-phone-without-a-pin.md

 ms.custom:
 - Audio Conferencing
-description: 'Aprender a habilitar ou desabilitar chamadores anônimos para ingressar em uma reunião a partir do centro de administração Skype for Business ou usando um script do PowerShell. ' ms.openlocfilehash: 3a18692dbb95e1edc2d8093bad68bc059ffbc7d8 ms.sourcegitcommit: 111bf6255fa877b3fce70fa8166e8ec5a6643434 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 04/23/2019 ms.locfileid: "32203838"
+description: 'Aprender a habilitar ou desabilitar chamadores anônimos para ingressar em uma reunião a partir do centro de administração Skype for Business ou usando um script do PowerShell. ' ms.openlocfilehash: af62ed29ed2bbe835ab811651152b231a85caaf8 ms.sourcegitcommit: ab47ff88f51a96aaf8bc99a6303e114d41ca5c2f ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 05/20/2019 ms.locfileid: "34302765"
 ---
 # <a name="start-an-audio-conference-over-the-phone-without-a-pin-in-skype-for-business-online"></a>Iniciar uma audioconferência por telefone sem um PIN no Skype for Business Online

 > [!Note]
 > Para obter informações sobre como iniciar uma audioconferência de áudio sem um PIN no Microsoft Teams, consulte [Iniciar uma audioconferência de áudio por telefone sem um PIN no Microsoft Teams](/MicrosoftTeams/start-an-audio-conference-over-the-phone-without-a-pin-in-teams).

-Talvez seja frustrante para usuários que discam para uma reunião para ser mantidos no lobby da reunião escutando música porque o Skype para o organizador da reunião de negócios não tiver iniciado a reunião.
+Pode ser frustrante para os usuários que discarem para uma reunião que será mantida no lobby da reunião ouvindo música porque o organizador de reunião do Skype for Business não iniciou a reunião.

 If a meeting organizer calls in to the meeting, by default, a PIN is required to start a meeting.
 You can set it up so that anyone can dial in to a meeting and not be prompted for a PIN to start the meeting.
 You can use the Skype for Business admin center to enable or disable this setting for a single user.